 The Pro Tip: "Ladle the soup carefully into a blender," says Tieghan Gerard of Half Baked Harvest.
 "You will likely have to do this in a couple of batches, depending on the size of your blender.
 With the lid slightly ajar to allow the steam to escape, blend on low and slowly increase the speed until the soup is completely smooth."

 The Clincher: The roasted tamari almonds, which lend a bit of crunch and an additional layer of nutty flavor to this creamy soup.

-Peanut Noodle Soup with Lime Mango
+Peanut Noodle Soup With Lime Mango

-The Pro Tip: "Start to finish, this soup takes around 20 minutes," says recipe creator Gerard.
+The Pro Tip: "Start to finish, this soup takes around 20 minutes," says Gerard.
 "You'll make the soup in one pot, boil the noodles in another.
 Then, ladle the soup into bowls, add noodles, add toppings, and you're done."

 The Clincher: The fresh mango and lime zest, which add a bit of brightness, zestiness, and sweetness to this otherwise spicy Thai-inspired soup.
 Trust us, you don't want to skip these toppings.

 The Hero Ingredient: Cashews.
 The nut is the trick to making creamy vegan soup without any of the cream.
 They add a richness to this soup recipe by A Couple Cooks.

 The Pro Tip: "Cooking up potatoes and then blending them with spices helps to make a super creamy body of the soup.
 But they’re nothing without cashews," says recipe creators Sonja and Alex.